VICEMedia/mobile-challenge/README.md

 - Click on `Generate a new API key`.
 Generate the API Key type as `Developer`
 - Follow steps and fill out any information needed.

+**Additional Notes:**
+- You are free to use creative liberties as you would like in terms of visuals - don't be afraid to be creative.
-**Note:** You are free to use any libraries you see fit for this project, though you may be asked about their use.
+- You are free to use any libraries you see fit for this project, though you may be asked about their use.

 We would like the app to display: